 Abbreviations: CI, confidence interval; CBR, clinical benefit rate; CR, complete response; DOR, duration of response; NE, not estimable; NR, not reached; ORR, objective response rate; OS, overall survival; PD, progressive disease; PFS, progression-free survival; PR, partial response; SC, subcutaneous; SD, stable disease.

-bCBR was defined as percentage of confirmed responders or durable SD (at the second disease assessment).
+cCBR was defined as the percentage of patients achieving confirmed CR, PR, or durable SD (≥11 weeks) at the second assessment.

 Safety

-• The safety profile in cohort 1 was consistent with previous reports of amivantamab SC monotherapy.3
+• The safety profile in cohort 1 was consistent with previous reports of amivantamab SC monotherapy (Table: Safety Summary in Cohort 1).3

 • The safety population (n=86) included patients who received ≥1 dose of amivantamab SC monotherapy.3